Leo Houlding: Climbing career

 From December 2012 to January 2013, a team led by Houlding and including Alastair Lee, Chris Rabone, Sean Leary, Jason Pickles, and David Reeves made the first ascent of a new route up the north-east ridge of Ulvetanna Peak in Antarctica.
 The peak was described as 'the most demanding peak on the world's toughest continent' via its fearsome north-east ridge.
 The film that was produced, The Last Great Climb premiered in London on 5 November 2013.

+After his Mount Asgard climbing partner Sean 'Stanley' Leary's wingsuit death in 2014, Houlding stopped BASE jumping.
+Houlding returned to summit Mount Asgard in 2023, establishing a new 12-pitch line called Loki's Mischief on the mountain's 1200m East Face.

 Personal life

 In 2020, Houlding's entire family reached the summit of the Piz Badile, including his seven-year-old daughter who climbed it unaided (the youngest ever to reach the summit), and his 3-year-old son (carried on his mother's back).